Kansas lies at the very center of the United States. It was named after the Kansa Native Americans and means “People of the South Wind”.

 What natural disasters does Kansas have?

-Kansas’ most common natural disasters include severe storms, floods, tornadoes, landslides, winter storms, and power outages.
+Kansas’ most common natural disasters include severe storms, floods, tornadoes, winter storms, wildfires, power outages, and landslides.
 Other less significant disasters include droughts and earthquakes.

-Between 1953 and 2019, Kansas declared 74 major disasters, of which severe storms and floods happened the most according to FEMA.
+Between 1953 and 2019, Kansas declared 74 major disasters, of which severe storms and floods happened the most according to the Federal Emergency Management Agency (FEMA).

 1. Severe Storms